Neuropathies associated with cytomegalovirus infection

 Recurrent bacterial meningitis.
 The diagnostic workup of recurrent bacterial meningitis is usually carried out in 2 stages.
 The initial concern of urgent importance at the time of clinical presentation is the prompt identification and appropriate antibiotic treatment of the offending organism.
 Lumbar puncture, unless contraindicated by evidence of severe intracranial hypertension, is crucial, and will usually show a neutrophilic cerebrospinal fluid pleocytosis, elevated protein, and depression of glucose levels to less than 50% of blood glucose, often to levels of 30 mg/dL or less.
 Reliable detection of bacteria on Gram stain requires greater than 100,000 organisms per cubic mL.
 Fluid should be submitted for appropriate aerobic and anaerobic cultures.
 Immunological methods to detect bacteria or use of the polymerase chain reaction to detect bacterial nucleic acids, if these techniques are available, may be used to achieve rapid diagnosis of the causative agent, especially if the patient has already been treated with antibiotics.

 In some patients, however, neither MRI nor CT alone will be sufficient to identify sites of cerebrospinal fluid leakage.
-In such cases, precise localization of the site of injury may be achieved by cisternography using a nonionic contrast agent, followed by careful CT scanning (149; 155).
-MR cisternography involves enhancing CSF signal while simultaneously subtracting adjacent skull and background signal, thus, avoiding the need for lumbar puncture (El Gamal et al 1998; 123).
-Meco and Oberascher have published an elegant comprehensive algorithm for the use of combined diagnostic modalities including beta-trace protein, beta-2 transferrin, sodium fluorescein tests, high-resolution computed tomography, and magnetic resonance cisternography to detect CSF fistulae (95).
-In a study, use of high-resolution MRI combined with intrathecally administered gadolinium resulted in localization of defects in 6 of 8 patients with CSF leaks, 3 of 5 patients with recurrent bacterial meningitis and 9 of 14 patients with spontaneous intracranial hypotension, possibly representing a significant advance in overall diagnostic sensitivity (141).
+In such cases, precise localization of the site of injury may be achieved by cisternography using a nonionic contrast agent, followed by careful CT scanning (152; 159).
+MR cisternography involves enhancing CSF signal while simultaneously subtracting adjacent skull and background signal, thus, avoiding the need for lumbar puncture (42; 126).
+Meco and Oberascher have published an elegant comprehensive algorithm for the use of combined diagnostic modalities including beta-trace protein, beta-2 transferrin, sodium fluorescein tests, high-resolution computed tomography, and magnetic resonance cisternography to detect CSF fistulae (95); helpful guidance is also provided by the article by Yushvayev and colleagues (158).
+In a study, use of high-resolution MRI combined with intrathecally administered gadolinium resulted in localization of defects in 6 of 8 patients with CSF leaks, 3 of 5 patients with recurrent bacterial meningitis and 9 of 14 patients with spontaneous intracranial hypotension, possibly representing a significant advance in overall diagnostic sensitivity (144).

 Cerebrospinal fluid examination during and between attacks can be helpful in limiting diagnostic possibilities in recurrent nonpurulent meningitis.
 For the most part, recurrent episodes of symptomatic meningitis due to fungal agents, such as Cryptococcus neoformans, Coccidioides immitis, or Histoplasma capsulatum, or due to Brucella, Lyme disease, or neurosyphilis occur in the context of chronic, smoldering meningeal infection.
 Cerebrospinal fluid during attacks tends to show a lymphocytic pleocytosis with low glucose.
 Cerebrospinal fluid abnormalities may subside during remission, but cerebrospinal fluid rarely returns completely to normal.
 In contrast, recurrent episodes of meningitis due to Herpes simplex virus, rupture of epidermoid cysts, or idiosyncratic reactions to nonsteroidal anti-inflammatory medications are usually characterized by return to normal of cerebrospinal fluid between attacks.
 Intermittent episodes of lymphocytic meningitis with normal glucose and with return to normal of cerebrospinal fluid between episodes has also been observed with both periodic disease, and with chronic infection with Toxoplasma gondii (59).